eeintech/guide/docs/index.md

 ## The mindset

-If you aim to design and/or become a great electronics designer, you'll be aiming for excellence at every corner.
+If you aim to design and/or become a great electronic designer, you'll be aiming for excellence at every corner.
 This is why, in this guide, I stick to an aggressive approach which intends to leave "chance" out of the picture, even though we all need luck for everything to come together perfectly well the first time around.
 The idea is to think that the circuit board you are designing is your **only** possible iteration, because you can't afford another one, and you really, really want it to be successful on the first try.

 Obviously nothing forces you to follow any rule or suggestion in this guide, but I do hope it makes you reflect on it.